I listened to Tumbleweed Connection again. How many times now? At least in the hundreds.

 And I came down to meet you in the half light the moon left

-An oboe, a harp, a perfect string arrangement, and you are in this moment.
+Oboe, harp, french horn, a perfect string arrangement, and you are in this moment.

 In the second verse, waiting.